(Bandit) Convex Optimization with Biased Noisy Gradient Oracles: Applications to Stochastic BCO

 The above result also shows that the gradient oracle based algorithms are optimal for smooth problems, under a controlled noise setting.
 While \citet{duchi2015optimal} suggests that it is the power of two-point gradient estimators that helps to achieve this, we need to add that having controlled noise is also critical.

 Finally, let us make some remarks on the early literature on this problem.
 A finite time lower bound for stochastic, smooth BCO is presented by \citet{Chen88:LB-AoS} for convex functions on the real line.
 When applied to our setting in the uncontrolled noise case, his results imply that $\EE{ |\hat{X}_n - x^* |}$, that is, the distance of the estimate to the optimum, is at least $\Omega(n^{-1/3})$.
-Note that this is larger than the error achieved by the algorithms of \citet{liang2014zeroth,BubeckDKP15,BuEl15}, but the apparent contradiction is easily resolved by noticing the difference in their error measure: distance to the optimum vs. error in the function value (in particular, compressing the range of functions makes locating the minimizer harder). \citet{PoTsy90}, who also considered distance to optimum, proved that mirror descent with gradient estimation achieves asymptotically optimal rates for functions that enjoy high order smoothness. \todoc{Cite all the other papers, summarizing what they achieve. }
+Note that this is larger than the error achieved by the algorithms of \citet{liang2014zeroth,BubeckDKP15,BuEl15}, but the apparent contradiction is easily resolved by noticing the difference in their error measure: distance to the optimum vs. error in the function value (in particular, compressing the range of functions makes locating the minimizer harder). \citet{PoTsy90}, who also considered distance to optimum, proved that mirror descent with gradient estimation achieves asymptotically optimal rates for functions that enjoy high order smoothness.